 Our Theatre and Performance BA (Hons) programme will train you to be an industry professional with the ability to work across different areas of theatre and the performing arts.
 You’ll be immersed in a range of creative disciplines, including performing, directing, writing, dramaturgy and technical areas of theatre.

 Our teaching team is composed of industry professionals and the programme includes regular sessions with innovative guests who will share their expertise with you.
 This will allow you to make valuable contacts and learn from the experiences of some of the most exciting theatre-makers the city has to offer.
 You’ll also have many opportunities to showcase your work and create original performances.
+Get a first-hand experience of our 2020 graduate cohort's theatre show, Taboo: A Festival of Faux Pas, which was live streamed to adapt to the lockdown period.
+You can also read about a graduate's experience of studying in the lockdown in this Evening Standard article.

 In the most recent Destinations of Leavers from Higher Education (DLHE) survey, 100% of all 2017 graduates from this course were in work or further study within six months.